kenBayama/AXAClim/README.md

 │	├── dependencies/                   Dependencies files (.py) necessary for each spark jobs │	├── data/
 │	│   ├── raw/                        Raw Data for exercice 1 and 2
 │	│   ├── processed/                  Processed Data.
-Storing the result of each exercice │	│   │   ├── exercice1
+Storing the result of each exercice  (Create when the jobs run the first time)
+│	│   │   ├── exercice1
 │	│   │   ├── exercice2
 │	│   │   └── exercice3
 │	└── jobs/                           Contain all the (.py) for the spark jobs ├── tests/                              Contain all the (.py) for unit test │	└── test_data/
 │	    ├── raw/                        Raw Data for exercice 1 and 2
-│	    └── expected/                   Contains the expected result in parquet format for each exercice
+│	    └── expected/                   Contains the expected result in avro format for each exercice
 │	        ├── exercice1
 │	        ├── exercice2
 │	        └── exercice3